Erotemic/ubelt/README.md

 ## Examples

-Here are some examples of some cool features
+Here are some examples of some features inside `ubelt`

 ### Caching